cguertin14/ctfs/README.md

 repository to store artifacts of CTFs I participate to

+## Prerequisites

+The following prerequisites will be installed automatically:
+* Go
+* Python 3

+We'll let you install `Java` however you want to.

 ## Install packages

 To install useful ctf tools, simply run this command: